auzeonfung/hostex-chat/README.md

 `/root/cert/ox.ci.key`.
 HTTP traffic is redirected to HTTPS.
 An additional timer checks the GitHub repository for updates, pulls the `main` branch, rebuilds and restarts the service when changes are detected.

+The script also compiles `scripts/webhook-worker.ts` and installs a `hostex-chat-worker.service` which listens on port 3100 for webhook events.
+Nginx forwards `/api/webhook/hostex` to this worker.
+Ensure `HOSTEX_API_TOKEN` is set so requests can be verified.
+The worker is started automatically but you can restart it with `systemctl restart hostex-chat-worker.service` when updating the code.
+The included update timer recompiles the worker and reloads systemd so the service picks up any changes automatically.

 ```bash
 DOMAIN=example.com sudo ./scripts/setup_production.sh